phenopackets/phenopacket-schema/docs/resource.rst

-   url, string, required, Uniform Resource Locator of the resource version, string, required, The version of the resource or ontology used to make the annotation namespace_prefix, string, required, The prefix used in the CURIE of an OntologyClass iri_prefix, string, required, The full Internationalized Resource Identifier (IRI) prefix (e.g., http://purl.obolibrary.org/obo/HP_)
+   url, string, required, Uniform Resource Locator of the resource version, string, required, The version of the resource or ontology used to make the annotation namespace_prefix, string, required, The prefix used in the CURIE of an OntologyClass iri_prefix, string, required, The full Internationalized Resource Identifier (IRI) prefix (e.g. http://purl.obolibrary.org/obo/HP_)

 **Example**